ottodevs/mustekala/docs/notes-on-peer-connecting.md

 # Notes on the Peer Connecting Process of the p2p library

-Rough notes taken on the process of connecting to a p2p node.
+Rough notes taken on the process of connecting and communicating to a p2p node using the libraries found in `geth`.

 ## Geth version